Lalitkumar-7/language_prep/README.md

-in this repo i will add the codes of languages i am learning .
+in this repo i will add the codes of languages i am learning .  , second edit !!